-The standard for the award of the degree is defined as what may reasonably be expected of a student who achieved at least a high 2:1 in the Final or Joint Honour School of Theology or Philosophy & Theology, or a Grade Point Average (GPA) of 3.8 with a major in religion or theology at a good college or university, after two further years of full-time study.
+The standard for the award of the degree is defined as what may reasonably be expected of a student who achieved at least a high 2:1 (at least 67%) in the Final or Joint Honour School of Theology or Philosophy & Theology, or a Grade Point Average (GPA) of 3.8 with a major in religion or theology at a good college or university, after two further years of full-time study.
+Further information on International Qualifications can be found here.

-• Supervision
+Supervision

 Each student is assigned a general supervisor, whose duty it is to advise concerning the choice of subjects and on any questions relating to the academic work; to direct you to the appropriate classes; and to appoint special supervisors, as necessary, to direct work on particular topics.
 Students are not expected to find their own special supervisors.
 If you wish to work with a particular member of the faculty, you may propose it to your supervisor, although the final decision rests with the supervisor.
-The general supervisor is responsible for receiving reports each term from special supervisors and arranging for their payment, as well as for reporting on your general progress via the via the Graduate Supervision Reporting (GSR, p.
-24).
+The general supervisor is responsible for receiving reports each term from special supervisors and arranging for their payment, as well as for reporting on your general progress via the via the Graduate Supervision Reporting (GSR).